IIIF/api/source/api/presentation/3.0/index.md

 { "includes": { "id": "https://example.org/iiif/1/annos/1", "type": "AnnotationCollection" } }
 ```

-### 3.5.
+### 3.4.
 Structural Properties

 These properties define the structure of the object being represented in IIIF by allowing the inclusion of child resources within parents, such as a Canvas within a Manifest, or a Manifest within a Collection.
 The majority of cases use `items`, however there are two special cases for different sorts of structures.

 ##### items

 Much of the functionality of the IIIF Presentation API is simply recording the order in which child resources occur within a parent resource, such as Collections or Manifests within a parent Collection, or Canvases within a Manifest.
 All of these situations are covered with a single property, `items`.

 The value _MUST_ be an array of JSON objects.
+Each item _MUST_ have the `id` and `type` properties.
 The items will be resources of different types, as described below.

 * A Collection _MUST_ have the `items` property.
 Each item _MUST_ be either a Collection or a Manifest.<br/>
   Clients _MUST_ process `items` on a Collection.